arutledge9/Surf_Shop_Analysis/README.md

 - and that while the heat in days from both sets don't deviate much from their average temperatures, those in the month of December do so by slightly half a degree more than the days in June - meaning more temperature fluctuation in the winter when we want to be out on our boards.

 ## Summary

-- a statistically significant amount of temperature observations from which we can base our conclusions,
-- a remarkable similarity between their own respective mean and median temperature measurements,
+We were able to run our temperature analysis from a statistically significant amount of temperature observations from which we can base our conclusions.
+While we've observed a notable difference in temperature results between the months of June and December, there exists a remarkable similarity between their own respective mean and median temperature measurements, suggesting few outlier days - and indeed, none to my eye are seen in the summary statistics we created.
+At the end of the day, W. Avy and I will need to carefully consider whether a surf and ice cream shop can survive over the winter months when temperatures *will* dip into the 50s, despite a low 70s average.

+Further analysis into precipitation specific to these months would also be enlightening - is either June or December a very wet month?
+If, say, December is, perhaps December could simply be earmarked each year for closing for inventory, shop repairs, maintenance, and business plan review.
+Changing our code base to run this analysis would be simple, as we would only need to change from observing temperatures to observing precipitation.
+December, for example, would look like the following:

+dec_results = session.query(Measurement.prcp, Measurement.date).\
+filter(func.strftime("%m", Measurement.date) == "12").all()

+Another avenue of exploration would be more recent years of data.
+With the rapidly changing climate, observing weather data from 2010-2016 might not be the best timeframe from which to